 - Most common just after waking up and rarely occur during sleep.

-- They typically begin between 3 and 12 months of age and usually stop by 4 years old.
+- They typically begin between 3 and 8 months of age.
+Almost all infantile spasms start by 12 months of age and usually stop by 4 years old.

 - Steroid therapy and the antiseizure medicine Sabril are the primary treatments.

-- Most children are developmentally delayed later in life.
+- Most children have developmental disabilities later in life.

 - Many children develop other kinds of epilepsy.

 Infantile spasms (also called IS) are also known as West syndrome because it was first described by Dr. William James West, in the 1840s.
-The spasms consist of a sudden jerk followed by stiffening.
-Often the arms are flung out as the knees are pulled up and the body bends forward ("jackknife seizures").
+The spasms consist of a sudden stiffening.
+Often the arms flung out as the knees are pulled up and the body bends forward ("jackknife seizures").
 Less often, the head can be thrown back as the body and legs stiffen in a straight-out position.
 Movements can also be more subtle and limited to the neck or other body parts.
+Infants can cry during or after the seizure.
 Each seizure lasts only a second or two but they usually occur close together in a series.
 Sometimes the spasms are mistaken for colic, but the cramps of colic do not occur in a series.

 Infantile spasms are most common just after waking up and rarely occur during sleep.